 Confidence.
 Empowerment.
 Motivation.

-There are just a few of the feelings undergraduate participants of San Diego State University’s Maximizing Access to Research Careers (MARC) program report when considering its impact on their scientific careers.
+There are just a few of the feelings undergraduate participants of San Diego State University’s Maximizing Access to Research Careers (MARC) program report when reflecting on its impact on their scientific careers.

 MARC “has not only given me the confidence to pursue a doctoral degree, but has shown me how to achieve it,” Daniel Delgado wrote in a 2017 letter of support.
 Delgado, who graduated from SDSU in 2018, is pursuing his doctorate in environmental engineering.

-For 33 years, MARC has encouraged underrepresented students majoring in science and engineering fields to participate in research while on campus.
+For 33 years, MARC has encouraged an array of students majoring in science and engineering fields to participate in research while on campus.

-MARC aims to open pathways for minoritized students – students who are low-income, from an underrepresented minority population, first-generation college students, veterans, underrepresented in their field (such as females in engineering) or have a disability – to pursue doctoral education.
+MARC aims to open pathways for students who are low-income, first-generation college students, veterans, or underrepresented in their field (such as women in engineering) or have a disability – helping them pursue doctoral education.

 Since its beginning in 1989, 173 students have participated.